-After consulting widely on the formulation of their updated policy and taking account of all responses received, the Board is of the view that their previous policy on opening hours for on sales premises should be amended to allow for a standardisation of commencement hours over seven days a week by removing the restriction on Sunday opening hours.
-This will allow on sales premises the flexibility to commence trading at 11am every day of the week.

-The Board considers this amendment of the Policy reflects social changes within Renfrewshire and that such an amendment will not detract from the promotion of the licensing objectives.
+After consulting widely on the formulation of their updated policy and taking account of all responses received, the Board is of the view that their previous policy on opening hours for on sales premises should remain.
+This will continue to allow on sales premises the flexibility to commence trading at 11am every day of the week.
+The Board previously introduced this Policy to reflect social changes within Renfrewshire and considers that it has not detracted from the promotion of the licensing objectives.